kamyar-2020/web_page/index.md

       <li><b>proramming languages: editing, compiling and debugging;</b></li>
       <li><b>security: antivirus, firewalls, encryption and user authentication.</b></li>
    </ul>
-   <a href = "https://www.livescience.com/48326-computer-engineering.html#:~:text=Computer%20engineering%20is%20the%20branch,systems%20and%20other%20technological%20devices.">for more details about this field you can click on this line.</a>
+<p>And it was a little bit of information about this course.<a href = "https://www.livescience.com/48326-computer-engineering.html#:~:text=Computer%20engineering%20is%20the%20branch,systems%20and%20other%20technological%20devices.">if you want to gain more information about this course you can click on this line.</a></p>

 ---

-### <span style = " color : #D2E704">Interests</span>
+### <span style = " color : #004A0B">Interests</span>

 <!---
 <h3 style = "color : #D2E704">Interests</h3>